eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Expert knowledge of a scientific computing language (such as R or Python), SQL, visualization, data modeling, ETL, and the data warehousing concepts
 	- 2+ years within SaaS industry-ideally at an prosumer SaaS platform
 + Knowledge of predictive analytics/statistical and mathematical modeling/data mining algorithms;
++ skill set:
+	- Advanced modeling and data visualization skills in Tableau Desktop
+	- Advanced Python coding talent including familiarity with common and emerging data science and scientific computing toolsets/libraries (matplotlib, pandas, scipy, numpy, et al)
+	- Savvy with collaborative data workbench tools and environments like Cloudera Data Science Workbench, Jupyter, Shiny, RStudio
+	- Data manipulation and ETL skill in Talend or a similar tool
+	- Strong interpersonal skills, including the knack for translating customer business needs and user stories into requirements and real-world outcomes
+	- Relevant education or experience in Computational Statistics
+	- An autodidact who keeps on learning
+	- Expert-level Excel | Google Sheets skills with scripting
+	- Understanding of ITIL concepts
+	- Experience with an RDBMS (Oracle, MySQL, Teradata, etc)
+	- Experience with containerization tools (Kubernetes, Docker)
 + set of skills:
 	- Statistical analysis and modeling
 	- Database architectures